Tillered Docs

 arctic services list -j

-Table output shows a compact view with service configuration flags:
+Table output is a compact view with a per-service flags column:

 ID SOURCE TARGET TRANSPORT FLAGS